dart-lang/site-www/src/null-safety/index.md

 Some parts of the Dart ecosystem still need additional work to [migrate to null safety](/null-safety/migration-guide).

-We're currently aware of the following issues:
+The Dart team is currently aware of the following issues:

   * Migration of the pub.dev packages owned by the Dart team is nearly complete, but a few are still missing.
 See pub.dev for